Giant Dipole Resonance and Related Spin-dependent Excitations: Results of calculations

 \subsection{Spin-dependent excitations ($\eta=0$ limit)}

-The spin-dependent variables are responsible for the magnetic properties of nuclei (see Appendix~\ref{AppB}).
 In this paper, the study is limited by tensors of the first rank.
 As follows from~(\ref{M2sl}), the orbital part of the $M2$ response is expressed through third-rank tensors~(\ref{T3}).
-Therefore, in the present consideration, only the spin contribution~(\ref{M2s}) to $B(M2)$, determined by first-rank tensors, can be estimated.
+Orbital $2^-$ excitations were studied within the WFM method using Skyrme forces in the paper~\cite{PiperM2}.
+However, microscopic estimates indicate that $M2$ transitions are mainly determined by the spin response, see~\cite{JdePhys,Zr-exp2,Paar}.
+In the present consideration the spin contribution~(\ref{M2s}) to $B(M2)$ will be estimated.

 In the $\eta=0$ limit, the system of equations (\ref{mu=1(12)}) splits into three independent subsets.
-The one that describes the ($K=1$) GDR (\ref{mu=1_eta=0}), we analyzed above.
-The second subsystem links the spin-vector (SV) isovector $\bar\R^-_1$, $\bar\P^-_1$ and isoscalar $\R^-_1$, $\P^-_1$ variables:
+The one that describes the $K^\pi=1^-$ component of GDR (\ref{mu=1_eta=0}), was analyzed above.
+The second subsystem describes the dynamics of SV isovector $\bar\R^-_1$, $\bar\P^-_1$ and SV isoscalar $\R^-_1$, $\P^-_1$ variables:

 The solution of its secular equation gives:

 where